divijghose/firedrake/Archer2.md

 This build process is valid as of January 2026 with firedrake `2025.10.2`

+Some general points to note about the following scripts.
+* You must install firedrake in the `/work/<project>/...` directory for it to be accessible from the compute nodes.
+* The scripts assume that you have already copied the `firedrake-configure` script to your account.
+It has been tested with the version from Firedrake `2025.10.2`.
+* In each script you will need to swap `<project>` and `<user>` for your project ID and username.

 # PETSc installation

 ## PETSc build
-The following script will build a firedrake compatible PETSc using package versions available from the system modules.
+The following script will build a Firedrake compatible PETSc using package versions available from the system modules.

-* The script assumes that you have already copied the `firedrake-configure` script to your account.
-It has been tested with the version from Firedrake `2025.10.2`.
-* You will need to swap `<project>` and `<user>` for your project ID and username.

 ```bash
 #!/usr/bin/env bash